 \section{Related Work}

-\paragraph{\textbf{Source-Free Domain Adaptation}} The main issue with the SFDA is the lack of supervision during the model adaptation.
-To overcome this challenge, current methods are broadly divided into three categories.
-The first category involves converting SFDA to conventional UDA by introducing a pseudo-source domain.
-This can be achieved by building the pseudo-source domain through generative models~\cite{tian2022vdm,li2020model} or by splitting a source-distribution-like subset from the target domain~\cite{du2023generation}.
-The second category involves mining auxiliary information from the pre-trined source model to assist in aligning the feature distribution from the target domain to the source domain.
-Some of the commonly used auxiliary factors include multi-hypothesis~\cite{lao2021hypothesis}, prototypes~\cite{tanwisuth2021pct,zhou2024source}, source distribution estimation~\cite{ding2022source}, or hard samples~\cite{li2021divergence}.
-The third category focuses on the target domain and creates additional constraints to correct the semantic noise in model transferring.
-In practice, domain-aware gradient control~\cite{yang2021generalized}, data geometry such as the intrinsic neighborhood structure~\cite{tang2021nearest} and target data manifold~\cite{tang2022sclm,tang2024tpds}, are exploited to generate high-quality pseudo-labels~\cite{liang2020we,chen2022self} or inject assistance in an unsupervised fashion~\cite{yang2021nrc}.
-The existing solutions refine auxiliary information from domain-specific knowledge, such as the source model and unlabeled target data, while neglecting the extensive general knowledge encoded in off-the-shelf pre-trained multimodal models.
+\paragraph{\textbf{Source-Free Domain Adaptation}} One main challenge with SFDA is lack of supervision during model adaptation.
+To overcome this, current methods are broadly divided into three categories.
+The {\em firstcategory } involves converting SFDA to conventional UDA by introducing a pseudo-source domain.
+This can be achieved by building the pseudo-source domain through generative models~\citep{tian2022vdm,li2020model} or by extracting a subset similar to the distribution of sources from the target domain~\citep{du2023generation}.
+The {\em second category} involves mining auxiliary information from the pre-trained source model to assist in aligning the feature distribution from the target domain to the source domain.
+Commonly used auxiliary factors include multi-hypothesis~\citep{lao2021hypothesis}, prototypes~\citep{zhou2024source}, source distribution estimation~\citep{ding2022source}, or hard samples~\citep{li2021divergence}.
+The {\em last category} focuses on the target domain and creates additional constraints to correct the semantic noise in model transferring.
+In practice, domain-aware gradient control~\citep{yang2021generalized}, data geometry such as the intrinsic neighborhood structure~\citep{tang2021nearest} and target data manifold~\citep{tang2022sclm,tang2024tpds}, have been exploited to generate high-quality pseudo-labels~\citep{liang2020we,chen2022self} or inject assistance in an unsupervised fashion~\citep{yang2021nrc}.
+These methods refine auxiliary information from domain-specific knowledge, such as the source model and unlabeled target data, without resorting to external knowledge sources, such as pre-trained multimodal foundation models.